129th Boston Marathon, Bank of America logo

 Alana B.

-Alana is running for the Alzheimer’s Association in honor of her mother, living with the disease for over 10 years.
+Alana ran for the Alzheimer’s Association in honor of her mother, living with the disease for over 10 years.
 She's raising money for research, hoping to find the first survivor, and to support families affected by Alzheimer's.

 Learn more about Meb’s story